Does New Mexico Motor Vehicle Division (DMV/RMV) offer 24 hour customer service?

 The best time to call New Mexico Motor Vehicle Division (DMV/RMV)

-In summation, the best day to call New Mexico Motor Vehicle Division (DMV/RMV) is Tuesday.This is not the day with the shortest wait on hold in the phone system, but we still recommend it for its ideal combination of low call volume and short hold times.
-Plus we believe that New Mexico Motor Vehicle Division (DMV/RMV) staffs the call center well on Tuesday.
+In summation, the best day to call New Mexico Motor Vehicle Division (DMV/RMV) is Monday.This is not the day with the shortest wait on hold in the phone system, but we still recommend it for its ideal combination of low call volume and short hold times.
+Plus we believe that New Mexico Motor Vehicle Division (DMV/RMV) staffs the call center well on Monday.

 Calling this New Mexico Motor Vehicle Division (DMV/RMV) Customer Number